 And we never actually see Pat turn into Jon, something I toyed with doing as part of the Fan Edit but ultimately decided against in favour of the transmitted version where the Doctor’s face vanishes and he spins away into the distance, vanishing from sight too.
 And with him, the B&W Era of Doctor Who vanishes too, even though for most people, Pertwee would still be a Black & White Doctor until colour telly became affordable.

 And then there’s the question of Edward Brayshaw to consider.
-Ed is a significant figure in Dr Who history for two reasons.
-The first is that he is the originator of what I dub “Mr Meaker Moments”.
-What are they?
-Quite simply, they are what happens when you spot an actor from Dr Who in another show.
-The interesting thing is that it only works one way.
-To demonstrate – I used to watch Rentaghost when I was a kid, and Edward Brayshaw played Mr Meaker, the “baddie”.
+Ed is a significant figure in Who history for two reasons.
+The first is that he is the originator of what I dub “Mr Meaker Moments”, which is what happens when you spot an actor from Dr Who in another show.
+The interesting thing is that it only works one way… I used to watch Rentaghost when I was a kid, and Edward Brayshaw played Mr Meaker, the “baddie”.
 When I finally saw The War Games, years later, did I recognise The War Chief as Mr Meaker?
-No I didn’t .
+No I didn’t.
 But when I caught an ep of Rentaghost a while later, guess what happened?
-I saw Mr Meaker and went “oh, look!
-It’s the War Chief!!!”
+I saw Mr Meaker and went “Oh, look!
+It’s the War Chief!!!“

 The second thing that makes Edward Brayshaw significant is that there’s a sizeable school of thought within fandom that believes that The War Chief and The Master are the same person.
 Including me.